-Wurzinger et al. proposed an approach to detect botnets based on the correlation of commands and responses in the monitored network traces [8].
+Wurzinger et al. proposed an approach to detect botnets based on the correlation of commands and responses in the monitored network traces [9].
 To identify traffic responses, they located the corresponding commands in the preceding traffic.
-Then, using these command and response pairs, the detection model was built focusing on IRC, HTTP and P2P botnets.
+Then, using these command and response pairs, the detection model was built focusing on IRC, HTTP, and P2P botnets.
 Data sets used in this work were collected by running bot binaries in a controlled environment.
-Traffic features such as the umber of non-ASCII bytes in the payload were analyzed to characterize bot behavior.
+Traffic features such as the number of non-ASCII bytes in the payload were analyzed to characterize bot behavior.

-Zeidanloo et al. proposed a detection system with a focus on P2P and IRC based botnets [9].
-Using filtering, classification and clustering techniques, they aimed to detect the group behavior of botnets in a given traffic file (trace).
-To analyze the traffic, a flow-based approach was utilized while payload inspection was employed for traffic filtering.
+Zeidanloo et al. proposed a detection system with a focus on P2P- and IRC-based botnets [10].
+Using filtering, classification, and clustering techniques, they aimed to detect the group behavior of botnets in a given traffic file (trace).
+To analyze the traffic, a flow-based approach was utilized, whereas payload inspection was employed for traffic filtering.